Pedrohgv/Music_Genre_Classification/README.md

 <img src="images/feature distribution.png" alt="drawing" width="900" height="444"/>

-As we can see by the plot above, the features are distributed in a fairly normal fashion with some minor deviations; a standardization process will be welcomed in order to turn the data more digestable to some of our models.
+As we can see by the plot above, the features are distributed in a fairly normal fashion with some minor deviations; a standardization process will be welcomed in order to turn the data more digestible to some of our models.
 Now, let's see the correlation between our features:

 <img src="images/feature correlation heatmap.png" alt="drawing" width="600" height="444"/>